Consumer Medicine Information

 Do not be alarmed by this list of possible side effects.
 You may not experience any of them.

-Keep Panafcort tablets in a cool dry place, protected from light, where the temperature stays below 30 degrees Celsius.
+Keep PANAFCORT tablets in a cool dry place, protected from light, where the temperature stays below 30°C.

 Keep it where young children cannot reach it.